curl/everything-curl/libcurl/callbacks/sslcontext.md

 `ssl_ctx parameter` passed to the callback in the second argument is actually a pointer to the SSL library's `SSL_CTX` for OpenSSL or wolfSSL, and a pointer to `mbedtls_ssl_config` for mbedTLS.
-If an error is returned from the callback no attempt to establish a connection is made and the operation will return the callback's error code.
+If an error is returned from the callback no attempt to establish a connection is made and the operation returns the callback's error code.
 Set the `userptr` argument with the `CURLOPT_SSL_CTX_DATA` option.

 This function gets called on all new connections made to a server, during the TLS negotiation.
-The TLS context will point to a newly initialized object each time.
+The TLS context points to a newly initialized object each time.